isdood/STARWEAVE/docs/theory/70b-brain.md

 The path forward for developing highly capable AI systems may not be a race to the largest possible model.
 Instead, the future likely lies in a hybrid approach: combining moderately-sized, highly efficient reasoning engines—like the ~70B models—with a rich, integrated ecosystem of external tools.

 This "smarter, not bigger" philosophy promises to deliver AI that is not only powerful but also more reliable, cost-effective, and practically useful for solving real-world problems.

-## Notes

-- This is based on my own personal experience & testing of various AI models of different sizes.